 10 Re-engagement Email Inspirations to Win Back Subscribers

 Just like any other relationship, the one between you and your email subscribers is likely to become stale after a while.
 With time, your offers, subject lines, content, all start to seem uninteresting and the subscriber becomes ‘inactive’ ie. he/she stops opening your emails.
-So, if you wish to rekindle the great chemistry you once shared with your subscribers, a Re-Engagement Emails Campaign is your only option.
+So, if you wish to rekindle the great chemistry you once shared with your subscribers, running a Re-Engagement Emails Campaign is your only option.

 A study by Salesforce states that, 63% of marketers surveyed consider re-engagement campaigns as very effective.
 Another study reveals that 45% of recipients to whom re-engagement emails are sent, read the subsequent messages.